rbredow/robbredow.com/content/posts/2008-03-14-conspiracy.md

 12 years later I received this email with this image and the following message:

 > Hi,
 > I am a life-long fan of Pink Floyd and recently stumbled onto your [webpage](<http://www.185vfx.com/floyd.html >).
 I would be most grateful if you could comment on the attached image.
-It is a stillframe which reveals some embedded imagery.
+It is a still frame which reveals some embedded imagery.
 Why that specific symbol?

 I seem to get 1 or two of these questions a year from Pink Floyd fans and followers mostly pertaining to the symbols hidden in the video.
 I enjoy trying to remember the specifics.
 “Who was it exactly who asked you to add the symbols to the rocks in the road as they were being ripped up by the tornado?”